chetnashah/emacs-lisp-practice-work/racketwork/washingtonPL/README.md

 A value is an expression that evaluates to itself.

+Typical values found in all languages are : booleans, numbers, strings etc.

+All values are valid expressions. but other stuff like variables/terms/programs according to language rules, are also valid expressions.

+All expressions evaluate to a value.

 For the sake of the current interpreter, closures are values, functions are not.

 An environment is mapping from varnames(strings) to values.